mrocklin/blog/_posts/work/2019-05-18-maintainer.md

 3.  **Maintainers** are loosely aware of the entire project.
     They track ongoing work and make sure that it gets reviewed and merged in a timely manner.
-They direct the orchestra of developers and reviewers, making sure that they connect to each other approrpriately, often serving as dispatcher.
+They direct the orchestra of developers and reviewers, making sure that they connect to each other appropriately, often serving as dispatcher.

     Maintainers also have final responsibility.